Waif to Warrior: Child Star To “Chindit” In WWII America

 He transferred to the Army Air Force as a pilot and when given the opportunity to volunteer for an “Unknown Unit with an Unknown Mission” – John volunteered and was accepted; this was the third time he made his mark on history, albeit anonymously.

 John trained as a Glider Pilot and became part of Gen Hap Arnold’s 5318th Provisional Unit (Air) – they were assigned to provide air and logistic support to the “Chindits” – British commandos operating in the rough Burma Theater.

 So named for the mythical Griffin like creatures locals believed guarded temples in Burma.
 Chindits had a reputation for being hard and deadly.

 The 5318th would go through a series of name changes with the final designation of 1st Air Commandos.
-Gen. Arnold described the mission of the Air Commando, initially named Project 9, as having 4 objectives: facilitate the forward movement of the Chindit columns; facilitate the supply and evacuation of the columns; provide a small air covering and striking force; acquire air experience under the conditions expected to be encountered.
+Gen. Arnold described the mission of the Air Commando, initially named Project 9, as having four objectives: facilitate the forward movement of the Chindit columns; facilitate the supply and evacuation of the columns; provide a small air covering and striking force; acquire air experience under the conditions expected to be encountered.

 In 1943 John was given a commission and sent to the Pacific to fly support operations for Wingate’s Chindit commandos in the field.
 From what I can tell, this is the first Special Operations Aviation unit in the U.S. Army – the earliest ancestor to you Night Stalkers.
 NSDQ!